 Why do I have to change the oil anyway?

 The short answer is oil oxidizes.
 Oxidization is the chemical reaction between oxygen in the air and the oil being forced together by mixing at high temperatures.
 Oxidation is the number one reason why the fluid must be changed out.

-Oxidation of any PAO based fluid (Many compressor lubricants are PAO based) can lead to varnish formation in the fluid if allowed to run through the compressor without the presence of antioxidants.
+Oxidation of any PAO based fluid (Many compressor lubricants are PAO based) can lead generation to varnish formation in the fluid is allowed to run through the compressor without the presence of antioxidants.
 Oxidation by-products can accumulate in the fluid, become insoluble and collect on the surfaces of the compressor as varnish.

-If the varnishing is bad enough, if you turn the compressor off long enough for the oil to cool down – say for the weekend, the varnished oil will become a thick dense mass causing compressor to lock up and not restart once the oil cools down to room temperature.
+If the varnishing is bad enough if you turn the compressor off long enough for the oil to cool down – say for the weekend, the varnished oil will become a thick dense mass causing the compressor to lock up and not restart once the oil cools down to room temperature.
 Once the varnished oil has cooled down it turns into a thick mass and it cannot be cleaned out.
 Any piping containing varnish as well as the air end will need to be replaced.

 Obviously this can all be avoided with regular oil changes – so don’t let them slip through the cracks.